Azure/azure-sdk-for-java/sdk/jdbc/azure-identity-providers-jdbc-mysql/README.md

 ## Key concepts

-### Azure AD authentication with MySQL
+### Azure Active Directory (Azure AD) authentication with MySQL

-Microsoft Azure Active Directory (Azure AD) authentication is a mechanism of connecting to Azure Database for MySQL using identities defined in Azure AD.
-With Azure AD authentication, you can manage database user identities and other Microsoft services in a central location, which simplifies permission management.
+Microsoft Azure Active Directory (Azure Active Directory (Azure AD)) authentication is a mechanism of connecting to Azure Database for MySQL using identities defined in Azure Active Directory (Azure AD).
+With Azure Active Directory (Azure AD) authentication, you can manage database user identities and other
+Microsoft services in a central location, which simplifies permission management.

-The following high-level diagram summarizes how authentication works using Azure AD authentication with Azure Database for MySQL.
+The following high-level diagram summarizes how authentication works using Azure Active Directory (Azure AD) authentication with Azure Database for MySQL.
 The arrows indicate communication pathways.

 ![mysql-architecture.png](img/mysql-architecture.png)

-To learn more about using Azure AD with MySQL, see Use (Azure Active Directory for authenticating with MySQL)[Azure Active Directory for authenticating with MySQL]
+To learn more about using Azure Active Directory (Azure AD) with MySQL, see Use (Azure Active Directory for authenticating with
+MySQL)[Azure Active Directory for authenticating with MySQL]

 ### Architecture